willfaught/willfaught.github.io/content/blog/2016-02-02-firewatch-available-for-pre-order.md

 - firewatch
 - gaming
 - steam
-title: Firewatch available for pre-order
+title: Firewatch Available For Pre-Order
 ---

 Firewatch became available for pre-order today.
 You can get 10% off on Steam.